 The Village today is a clean and bright setting with plenty of bars and clubs that gives it a vibrant atmosphere.

 Alongside the social part of the village, the area was one of the first major areas that developments started to be converted to living spaces.
-Granby village being one of the first and largest developments in the whole city centre.
-Granby Village is one of only two developments in Manchester that has a swimming pool and Gym for the private use of the residence.
-This was then followed by a stream of conversions along Sackville Street, Whitworth Street, bloom Street, Richmond Street and Chorlton Street.
-The late Carol Aniscow played a huge part in this area, none more so than 42/44 Sackville Street, this was originally a development that Manhatton Lofts were going to develop, but they pulled out after throwing a stunning party in the building!
+Granby Village being one of the first largest developments in the whole city centre.
+Granby Village is one of only a few developments in Manchester that has a swimming pool and gym for the private use of the residents.
+This was then followed by a stream of conversions along Sackville Street, Whitworth Street, Bloom Street, Richmond Street and Chorlton Street.
+The late Carol Ainscow played a huge part in this area, none more so than 42/44 Sackville Street, this was originally a development that Manhatton Lofts were going to develop, but they pulled out after throwing a stunning party in the building!
 Carol then produced what can be seen as some of the most sought after apartments in Manchester.

 Julie’s view on The Village

 It’s one of the busiest areas in Manchester, there’s always something going on, so if you want to be in with the action this is the place for you!

 The turnaround of property in this area isn’t as constant as in other areas of the city, there are a lot of long-standing tenants and owner-occupiers in this area.